FrontendMasters/react-enlightenment/react-semantics.md

 ***

+#### React
+An open source JavaScript library for writing declarative, efficient, and flexible user interfaces.

+***

 #### Virtual DOM
 A JavaScript tree of React elements/components that is used for efficient re-rendering (i.e. diffing via JavaScript) of the browser DOM.

 ***

 #### Webpack

+A module loader and bundler that takes modules (.js, .css, .txt, etc...) with dependencies and generates static assets representing those modules.